topbitdu/unidom-action/README.md

 # spec/models/your_state_transitor_party_spec.rb
 describe YourAsStateTransitorParty, type: :model do

+  context do

     model_attribtues = {
       your_attribute: 'your value'
     }

     it_behaves_like 'Unidom::Action::Concerns::YourAsStateTransitorParty', model_attribtues

+  end

 end
 ```